HStatistics.com

 Both cannot simultaneously be correct!

-But on closer examination we find that {Two Heads} can occur in only one way while
+But on closer examination we find that {Two Heads} can occur in

 {One Head and One Tail} can occur in two ways and hence they are not equiprobable - this invalidates the first sample space.